sripberger/gene-lib/README.md

   crossover operations.
 See 'Manual Crossover Checks' below for more information.
 - **parentCount**: Can be used to specify the number of parents per crossover operation.
 Must be an integer greater than 1.
 Defaults to 2.
-See 'Unsusual Crossovers' below for more information.
+See 'Unusual Crossovers' below for more information.
 - **childCount**: Can be used to specify the number of children per crossover operation.
 Must be a positive integer that is also a factor of the